Harry Potter Tour of Edinburgh

 Balmoral Hotel

-It is the place where the saga was completed in 2007.
-Now, room 552 bears the name J. K. Rowling Suite and is rented for a "modest" price to wealthy fans of the saga.
+This is the place where the saga was completed in 2007.
+Now, room 552 bears the name of Suite J. K. Rowling and is rented for a "modest" price to wealthy fans of the saga.

 The University of Edinburgh

 This university has one of the most special graduation ceremonies in existence.
-The students, during the graduation ceremony, receive a touch with a historic hat.
-Does this ring any bells?
+The students, during it, receive a touch with a historic hat.
+Sound familiar?

 Meadows Park